CoderElectronics/asproductions-group/src/pages/products/index.md

     journey.
 We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: Not a tv
-    quote: The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+    quote: What is AV again?
-  - author: Philipp Trommler
+  - author: An alien
-    quote: Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+    quote: Wow, what?
+  - quote: Hello, this is happening.
+    author: No one special
 full_image: /img/products-full-width.jpg
 services:
   heading: What we offer